David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Design Question** — what specific design question is being answered
 - **Location** — the country and/or state where the evidence was gathered, shown near the entry heading (see [Regional applicability](#regional-applicability))
-- **Tags** — the structural element(s) and construction stage(s) the entry relates to, shown as chips and used by the element and stage filters
 - **Background** — why this matters for constructability *(optional)*
 - **Design Parameter** — what the engineer can measure, count, or assess from their drawings
 - **Design Guidance** — threshold bands rated as Best practice, Consider, Concern, or Action required